University of Rome La Sapienza

 Why Choose Sapienza for Your MBBS?

-Sapienza’s Medicine program offers an elite MBBS experience, blending 700 years of academic tradition with early clinical training.
-Globally accredited and set in Rome’s vibrant heart, it prepares you for a distinguished medical career.
+Sapienza offers an elite MBBS experience, blending 700 years of academic tradition with early clinical training at Policlinico Umberto I. Globally accredited and set in Rome’s vibrant heart, it prepares you for a distinguished medical career.